US Considering Budapest for Putin–Zelenskyy Talks

 Israel has condemned the ICC’s decision as politically motivated and antisemitic—a view echoed by Hungary’s government.

-According to recent polls, hosting the summit would mark a diplomatic victory for Orbán, whose ruling Fidesz party faces a strong challenge from the opposition Tisza party.
+Hosting the summit would mark a diplomatic victory for Orbán, whose ruling Fidesz party faces a strong challenge from the opposition Tisza party ahead of upcoming elections expected in April next year, according to recent opinion polls.
+Orbán had previously said that Hungary would be prepared to mediate to end the war.

 During the talks, Trump is expected to push for security guarantees for Ukraine, including defense cooperation with European allies, advanced air defense systems, and possibly a “reassurance force” to deter future Russian aggression.